Ladislav Holý

 Ladislav Holý (1933–1997) was a Czech anthropologist and Africanist of the British school of social anthropology.
 He combined interpretative approach with methodological individualism, most notably in the Actions, Norms and Representations, co-written with Milan Stuchlik.

 Early life

 Holý studied anthropology and archaeology at the Charles' University in Prague, Czechoslovakia.
-There he met his future wife and research partner, Alice Sučíková, who accompanied him on many of his fieldwork trips in Africa.
+There he met his future wife and research partner, Alice Fučíková, who accompanied him on many of his fieldwork trips in Africa.
 While studying at the university, he also befriended Milan Stuchlík, with whom he was later to publish several books.

 Work & thought

 In the 1960s he was very much influenced by the British school of social anthropology, notably structural functionalism.
 Along with Milan Stuchlík, they published a book called Social Stratification in Tribal Africa (1968), which gained much interest in the West as it was based on ideas opposing the current trend of Marxist anthropology.
 During the 1960s, he visited Sudan several times and as a result published Neighbours and Kinsmen in 1973, which defined his lifelong interest in the study of kinship.